liferay/liferay-docs/developer/customization/articles/customizing-widgets/02-implementing-widget-templates.markdown

     [`configuration.jsp`](https://github.com/liferay/liferay-portal/blob/7.2.0-ga1/modules/apps/site-navigation/site-navigation-site-map-web/src/main/resources/META-INF/resources/configuration.jsp).

 Awesome!
 Your portlet now supports Widget Templates!
-Once your script is uploaded into the portal and saved, users with the specified roles can select the template when they're configuring the display settings of your portlet on a page.
+Once your script is uploaded and saved, Users with the specified Roles can select the template when they're configuring the display settings of your portlet on a page.
 You can visit the
 [Styling Widgets with Widget Templates](/docs/7-2/user/-/knowledge_base/u/styling-widgets-with-widget-templates) section for more details on using Widget Templates.